-A. Video recording shall be submitted on USB thumb drive.
-Two (2) copies shall be sent to the Engineer for review.
+A. Video recording shall be submitted on an USB flash drive.

 2.3 EQUIPMENT

 - A. The television camera used for the inspection shall be one specifically designed and constructed for such closed-circuit sewer pipe inspection.
 Lighting for the camera shall be suitable to allow a clear picture of the entire periphery of the pipe.
 The camera shall be operative in 100% humidity conditions.
 The camera shall televise and transmit the image in color and shall have pan and tilt capabilities. - B. The propulsion system shall be either a tractor, skid and winch arrangement, or with special approval from the Owner, a float. - C. The recording system shall be digital with capability for annotating and narrating the video image, and for producing digital photographs of the television picture.